Field Theory Equivalences as Spans of $L_\infty$-algebras: Quasi-isomorphisms and homotopy transfer

 where $\odot^\bullet V$ denotes the symmetric tensor algebra over a graded vector space $V$, and $[k]$ denotes the shift-isomorphism

-The differential $Q$ on $\sfCE(\frL)$ is the dual of the natural codifferential $D\coloneqq\mu_1[1]+\mu_2[1]+\ldots$ on the codifferential coalgebra $\bigodot^\bullet\frL[1]$.
-Since we only use this technology in this proof, we refrain from giving more details on Chevalley--Eilenberg algebras; for a detailed review in our conventions, see~e.g.~\cite{Jurco:2018sby}.
+However, all of the arguments we give below can be dualised to the perhaps less familiar picture of codifferential coalgebras.
+In particular, the differential $Q$ on $\sfCE(\frL)$ is the dual of the natural codifferential $D\coloneqq\mu_1[1]+\mu_2[1]+\ldots$ on the codifferential coalgebra $\bigodot^\bullet\frL[1]$.
+Therefore, the fact that the dualisation only exists in certain situations, e.g.~for degree-wise finite-dimensional $L_\infty$-algebras, is not a problem, and our formulation of our arguments in terms of Chevalley--Eilenberg algebras is indeed just for presentations sake.
+Also, since we only use this technology in this proof, we refrain from giving more details on Chevalley--Eilenberg algebras; for a detailed review in our conventions, see~e.g.~\cite{Jurco:2018sby}.

 From this perspective, diagram~\eqref{eq:quasiIsomorphismThroughMinimalModel} translates to

 and we need to construct the push-out $\frA$, which is given by

 with $\caI$ the ideal generated by expressions of the form